Lexus RX: Fifth generation (ALA10/ALH10; 2022)

 The fifth-generation RX was unveiled on 31 May 2022.
 Built on the GA-K platform, it is available in four models: RX 350, RX 350h, RX 450h+, and RX 500h F Sport Performance.
 The RX 500h model is equipped with Direct4 all-wheel drive system.

-The fifth-generation RX maintains the same overall length as the former model, although the wheelbase has grown to 2850 mm (extended by 60 mm) with wider body at 1920 mm (widened by 25 mm).
-The switch to the GA-K platform resulted in a lower weight by 90 kg, and a lower centre of gravity by 15 mm as well as wider tracks.
-Unlike the previous generation, this vehicle comes only a five-passenger seating, no seven-passenger seating with the third row is offered.
-However, the newer platform, revised dimensions and fitment of suspension components allow for larger interior space.
+The fifth-generation RX maintains the same overall length as the former model, although the wheelbase has grown to 2850 mm (extended by 60 mm) with the wider body at 1920 mm (widened by 25 mm).
+The switch to the GA-K platform resulted in a lower weight by 90 kg, and a lower center of gravity by 15 mm as well as wider tracks.
+The newer platform, revised dimensions, and fitment of suspension components allow for larger interior space.

+Unlike the previous generation, this vehicle comes with only five-passenger seating, no seven-passenger seating with the third row is offered.
+The three-row model from the previous generation called the RX L was replaced by the TX in 2023.

-The front "spindle grille" found in most Lexus model is redesigned into a more three-dimensional mass, evolving into a design element Lexus called as "spindle body".
+The front "spindle grille" found on most Lexuses was redesigned into a more three-dimensional mass, evolving into a design element Lexus calls "spindle body".
 The grille is smaller and less pointed than before.
-The A-pillars have also been moved back to emphasize the elongated hood.
+The A pillars have also been moved back to emphasize the elongated hood.

-The front fenders are made of aluminium, while the B-pillars are made of 2 GPa class hot-stamped steel, which is claimed as a world first in terms of both safety and weight reduction.
-The mounting points for the rear suspension and its member mounting points have been highly reinforced using short pitch welding, laser screw welding and structural adhesives, creating a rigid high-torsion rear body frame.
-For a more linear steering response, highly rigid die-cast aluminium is used for the steering support.
+The front fenders are made of aluminum, while the B pillars are made of 2 GPa class hot-stamped steel, which is claimed as a world first in terms of both safety and weight reduction.
+The mounting points for the rear suspension and its member mounting points have been highly reinforced using short-pitch welding, laser screw welding, and structural adhesives, creating a rigid high-torsion rear body frame.
+For a more linear steering response, highly rigid die-cast aluminum is used for the steering support.
 Adaptive Variable Suspension (AVS) is standard on F Sport models.